JCC High School Counseling Center

 Southwest Crisis Center - 24/7 Safeline (507) 376-4311

 Services are free & confidential.
 This program delivers advocacy, early intervention and prevention programs that support and empower young people through a focus on positive youth development.
+Contact them for information and services.

 Teen Text Line: 1-218-666-8336